 EMI options are an effective way of retaining and incentivising key employees and are particularly helpful for growing companies.

-EMI is a share option scheme with tax advantages, designed for smaller companies.
+The Enterprise Management Incentive (EMI) is a share option scheme with generous tax advantages, designed for smaller companies.
 Selected employees can be granted options to acquire shares, based on conditions chosen by the company, such as time or performance based measures, or a sale or exit of the company.

-EMI options are an effective way of motivating and retaining employees, particularly at the early stage of company growth where valuation is likely to be low.
+EMI options are an effective way of motivating and retaining key employees, particularly at the early stage of company growth where valuation is likely to be low or where there are not sufficient profits to incentivise employees through bonuses.
 Options must be granted for commercial reasons and not as part of a tax avoidance scheme.

-Any increase in valuation when the option is granted and exercised is not subject to income tax.
+Any increase in valuation from when the option is granted to when it is exercised is not subject to income tax.
 There will be a Capital Gains Tax (CGT) charge on sale of the shares if proceeds exceed the exercise price.

-There are no minimum shareholding requirements for shares held under EMI to qualify for Entrepreneurs’ Relief to reduce the rate of CGT applied on sale.
-The normal 12 month minimum holding period requirement for Entrepreneurs’ Relief is specified to include the period the option is held; e.g. if the option is held for one year, the 12 month holding period is met.
+There are no minimum shareholding requirements for shares held under EMI to qualify for Business Asset Disposal Relief to reduce the rate of CGT applied on sale to 10%.
+The normal 12 month minimum holding period requirement for Entrepreneurs’ Relief is specified to include the period the option is held; e.g. if the option is held for two years, the 24 month holding period is met.

 Where circumstances change so that the company or the employee are no longer eligible for EMI, this is known as a disqualifying event.
 Where options are not exercised within 90 days of a disqualifying event, tax benefits are lost.